jberkel/supermarket/README.md

     $ market imagedata org.jruby.ruboto.irb --image-out=image.jpg

+### Google spreadsheet import

+Import `market_comments_template.csv` into a new spreadsheet, with CSV conversion.
+Open the imported document, rename as you like.
+In the menu, click on `Forms / Create form`.
+Add anything in the form description just to enable the Save button.
+If you are using a private Google Apps domain, make sure to uncheck the option "Require yourdomain.com sign-in to view this form."
+Save the form.
+Copy the formkey displayed in the link at the bottom of the form creation page

+Run:

+  comments2form app_id form_key

+The initial import of comments will take a while, but subsequent runs will only add new comments to the form.

 ## Credits

 This library would be impossible without the code from the [Android Market API](http://code.google.com/p/android-market-api/) project.
 Serialization support handled by the [protobuf-java-format](http://code.google.com/p/protobuf-java-format/) library.